AAC Policy & Guidance

 MEADOW VIEW FARMS PROPERTY OWNERS ASSOCIATION

-APPROVAL COMMITTEE RULES
+ARCHITECTURAL APPROVAL COMMITTEE

 The following guide is intended to assist an owner, his architects, builders and agents in meeting the design and construction standards required at Meadow View Farms.
 No improvements may be made on any lot without the approval of the Approval Committee of Meadow View Farms Property Owners Association, Inc. (hereinafter referred to as the "Approval Committee").

 The purpose for which the Approval Committee is established is to assure that improvements on the property and lots and the use of such improvements and property is in accordance with the purposes set forth in the Master Declaration of Meadow View Farms and in harmony with the landscape, settings and environment of the lot, surrounding lots and the improvements thereon.
 It is intended that the Approval Committee assist each owner, their architects, builders and agents in the design and placement of improvements meeting the owner's requirements as to space, location and cost, together with the rules and regulations of the Approval Committee.

 Although the Approval Committee does not intend to require that all structures be identical or of a homogenous style, it has determined that the minimum requirements set forth in Exhibit "A" attached hereto should be taken into consideration in preparing plans and specifications for approval.

 The Approval Committee strongly recommends that each owner follow the procedures set forth below prior to submitting a written formal application with the required plans and specifications for approval.
 These procedures are provided to reduce the chance of the owner incurring substantial expenses for design of improvements, which will not be approved.